BookOps-CAT/cat-tickets/README.md

 Consider:
 + how large the sample should be? consider manual review workload.
 + does it need to be proportional to popularity of the subcategories?
++ consider sampling RL "Other" ticket category.
+Why so large?
++ investigate how ODC affects number of tickets through a sample